GSA/piv-guides/Template-2.md

 ## Overview

-This text should give a brief overview of what the subject matter covered in your guide.
-In addition to giving a subject-matter overview, it may include information on the intended audience, the intended outcome of the guide, and any other information that would help the user to understand the guide.
+This text should give a brief overview of the subject matter covered in your guide.
+In addition to the subject-matter overview, it may include information on the intended audience, the intended outcome of the guide, and any other information that would help the user to understand the guide.

 ## Assumptions

   > This section should be a bullet list that explains any assumptions that must be understood before the user can begin the procedures in the guide.
-Alternatively, this section may be called **_Preconditions_** that must be met or **_Required Hardware and Software_** that must be obtained and/or configured before the user can begin the procedures.
+Alternatively, this section may include conditions that must be met before the user can begin the procedures.
+Alternate titles may be: **_Preconditions_** (i.e., list any conditions that must be met) or **_Hardware and Software_Requirements** (i.e, list any hardware or software that must be obtained and/or configured).

 ## Before You Get Started